-While this looks like a lot of ingredients, it actually all comes together pretty quickly.
+While the ingredients in this vegan pizza recipe look like a lot, it actually all comes together pretty quickly.

-Once you chop everything (even the stems of the broccoli!), toss it together in bowl with olive oil, salt, and pepper until everything is well-seasoned and well-coated.
+Once you chop the veggies (even the stems of the broccoli!), toss them together in a bowl with olive oil, salt, and pepper until everything is well-seasoned and well-coated.
 While you do this, your partner could be stretching the pizza dough.

 To make things easy, I like to use Whole Foods’ Multigrain fresh pizza dough – it can be found in the refrigerated area near the pizza section of the store.
 If you don’t see it, ask the people at the pizza counter.
 I’ve also heard that Trader Joe’s fresh dough is delicious.

 And just a side note: I’ve been really enjoying this hole-ey pizza pan lately – it gets the bottom edges of the crust nice and crisp.